AmerAhmed/webprojects/README.md

  ## My own experiments with web technology
-* When I test something on my own, I use this Project in C++ guess number between 1 and 100.
+* When I test something on my own, I use this Project.